Roasted sweet potato salad with tahini

 • Wash the potatoes and scrub their skin.
 Dry with a clean kitchen towel and cut them into 1" x 1" dice.
 Pour the oil onto the baking paper and add the potatoes.
 Mix the potatoes with the oil, sprinkle salt over and put the baking pan into the oven for 20 minutes or until the sweet potatoes are tender.

-• Put the tahini butter in a small bowl.
-Squeeze inside the lemon juice.
-Stir gently with a spoon until the tahini butter begins to thicken and harden.
-Gradually stir in some water until the texture is smooth and velvety.
-Put it a side.
+• Meanwhile prepare the tahini.
+Put the tahini in a small bowl.
+Squeeze in lemon juice and mix gently with a spoon.
+The tahini would begin to thicken.
+Gradually stir in the water.
+The tahini is ready when the texture is smooth and velvety.
+Set it aside.

 • Slice the onion as thin as possible (Japanese mandoline does a great job).
-Set the onion a side.
-Dry the parsley leaves with a kitchen towel, then roughly chop them.
+Dry the parsley leaves with a kitchen towel and roughly chop them.

 Leave a Reply